-474/574.
-The American Revolution, 1763-1791.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the instructor.
-A detailed study of the American Revolution from the end of the French and Indian War to the ratification of the Constitution.
-Three units on the Origins of the Revolution (1763-76); the Revolutionary War (1776-83); and the Foundation of the Constitution (1783-91).
-Includes in-depth coverage of the role of women and minorities.
+A detailed study of Latin America from the European discovery in 1492 to the end of colonialism in 1820.
+Three units on the Preconquest Era; Conquest and Republicanism; and the Wars of Revolution.
+Includes in-depth coverage of the role of women.
 Lectures, readings, and discussion.
-Offered every 2 years in the spring semester.
+Offered every 2 years in the fall semester.